NicolaCovallero/tos_supervoxels/trunk/ReadMe.txt

 Copyright (C) 2009-2010 Institut de Robòtica i Informàtica Industrial, CSIC-UPC.
-Author nicola (nicola@iri.upc.edu)
+Author nicola (ncovallero@iri.upc.edu)
 All rights reserved.

-This file is part of tabletop_object_detection library tabletop_object_detection library is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License, or at your option) any later version.
+This file is part of tos_supervoxels library tos_supervoxels library is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License, or at your option) any later version.